 Before a blogging conference, make sure you order plenty of new, updated cards.
 I personally love Moo for printing business cards, they’re super affordable and great quality.
 I’ve used other sites before to print my cards and really noticed the difference in the cardstock.
 Moo’s cards are really sturdy and high quality.
 If you want to be really memorable, you could always switch out the traditional card to a personalized wristband with your details on it.
 Rubber wristbands are sturdy and durable and a great way to make a good first impression.
 If this is something that appeals to you, rocketwristbands.com has custom silicone wristbands you can take a look at!

-If you want to stick with the traditional design, here are some tips.
+Here are some tips for your traditional business cards.
 In terms of design, you have a few options.
 You can buy one of Moo’s designs or you can use Moo’s template builder to build your own card.
 You can also buy a template from Etsy for really cheap and upload it to Moo for printing.
+Do not forget to opt for a good quality thick page!

 I’ve heard some horror stories from certain conferences, but for the most part, all the times I’ve attended a conference I’ve had nothing but positive experiences.
 I think the most important part is being friendly and open, willing to socialize and connect with people.
 Try not to be glued to your phone and try to socialize outside of your friend circle.
 I’ve been to conferences where I knew no one and conferences where I’ve had a group of my gal pals with me.
 Obviously it’s easier if you have a group of friends with you, but I find that when you go alone you end up networking a whole lot more.
 This ties back to the research… check out other attendees’ IG feeds and get a sense of who they are and what they’ve done lately to help break the ice.